INFPUCV/ibex-lib/plugins/optim-mop/README.md

 # Description

-Interval based solvers are commonly used for solving single-objective non linear optimization problems.
-Their reliability and increasing performance make them useful when proofs of infeasibility and/or certification of solutions are a must.
-On the other hand, there exist only a few approaches dealing with non linear optimization problems, when they consider multiple objectives.
+This plugin implements a **Nonlinear BiObjective Optimization** (NLBOO) interval branch & bound Solver in the library [Ibex](https://github.com/ibex-team/ibex-lib).

+The solver finds a thin envelope containing the set of non-dominated vectors and a set of feasible solutions delimiting the upper bound of the envelope.

-Interval branch & bound solvers start with an initial box and build a search tree.
+It follows a branch & bound strategy starting with an initial box and building a search tree.
 In each iteration a node is selected and treated by *filtering* and *upper-bounding* procedures.
-Filtering (or contraction) consists in removing inconsistent values from the bounds of the box, while the upper-bounding procedures attempt to find good feasible solutions for improving the upper envelope.
-Some filtering methods take into account the upper envelope for filtering dominated solutions (e.g., discarding tests~).
+The plugin include some methods to take into account the upper envelope for filtering dominated solutions.
 If the box has not been discarded by the filtering process, it is split into two sub-boxes by dividing the domain of one variable and generating two child nodes in the search tree.
 The procedure iterates until a termination criteria is reached.

-In current solvers, boxes are no longer treated when their sizes reach a given precision.
+The plugin offers several improvements related to other algorithms:

+* It uses a termination criteria directly related with the precision of the envelope containing the non-dominated vectors.

+* We include an additional constraint for better defining the feasible objective region related to each box.
+This constraint is used by the filtering procedures improving the perfomance of the solver.

+* In each iteration we select the node maximizing the distance to the upper envelope of the non-dominated vectors.
+Our criteria has an anytime behaviour, i.e., it can return valid solutions even if it is interrupted before it ends.
+Also, the search strategy allows to improve the precision of the envelope in a homogeneous and quite uniform way.

+* For upperbounding we use a inner polytope algorithm used for monobjective optimization.
+The algorithm constructs a feasible and convex polytope and then it finds a feasible solution inside the polytope minimizing a linearization of the objective function.
+We adapted the algorithm for finding n feasible solutions: two solution vectors minimizing each one of the linearized objectives and a set of $n-2$ equidistant feasible solutions between this two vectors.
+As the first two vectors are inside the feasible and convex polytope, we ensure that any solution between these two vectors is also feasible.

 # Instalation